Maria Bertram: Maria's disgrace

 In London, Maria encounters Henry and their flirtation begins anew.
 It proceeds to an affair, which becomes publicly known.
 The two elope, bringing shame to her family and disgrace on her.
 In fear, Julia also elopes and marries Mr. Yates, a friend of her oldest brother, Tom Bertram.
-Henry, predictably, refuses to marry Maria, and Mr. Rushworth divorces her for adultery.
-She moves to "another country" (another rural area of England) with her Aunt Norris and they live together financially supported by Sir Thomas.
+Henry refuses to marry Maria, and Mr. Rushworth divorces her for adultery.
+She moves to "another country" (another rural area of England) with her Aunt Norris, and they live together financially supported by Sir Thomas.